Brahmaputra-class frigate: History

 In 1986, the Cabinet Committee on Political Affairs (CCPA) decided to diversify India's warship building capability, and start an alternate production line to the Godavari-class frigates that were built at Mazagon Dock Limited (MDL) in Bombay.
 3 additional Godavari-class frigates were to be built at Garden Reach Shipbuilders and Engineers (GRSE) in Calcutta.
 After a transfer of technology from MDL to GRSE, production was to start in 1988, with deliveries between 1993 and 1996.

 However, as the production was about to commence, the Indian Navy's requirements were revised, which led to frequent changes in the design.
 The re-designed ship, christened Project 16A, had its General Arrangement Drawings finalized only in September 1994.

+Accidents

-On 5 December 2016, INS Betwa was undergoing a refit at Mumbai's naval dockyard when it tipped over during undocking.
+On 5 December 2016, INS Betwa was undergoing a refit at Mumbai Naval Dockyard when it tipped over during undocking.
 The salvage and repair of the ship will take approximately two years.

+On 21 July, 2024 Brahmaputra caught fire at dock at the Mumbai Naval Dockyard.
+After the fire was extinguished, she rolled onto her port side and listed partially above water.
+One crewman missing.